 1. Introduction

 Compositional information on age and length are critical data products used in statistical catch-at-age assessment (SCAA) models as they facilitate the tracking of year classes and size-structure over time to facilitate our understanding of a fish stock’s population dynamics (Quinn and Deriso 1999), including the size and age based mortality processes through the selectivity of the fisheries.
 The two primary sources for age and length composition data used in SCAA models are fishery-independent and fishery-dependent.
 Fishery-independent sources typically include randomized and standardized collection of samples from hauls placed across space in a non-targeted framework.
-Fishery-dependent sources, on the other hand, are based upon collection of age and length samples, randomized at some level, but obtained from hauls or trips targeting a specific species or species group.
-A common challenge in using compositional information in SCAA models to estimate population processes is the statistical weighting in the joint likelihood, as the statistical weighting effects the performance of the model.
+Fishery-dependent sources are based upon collection of age and length samples, randomized at some level, but obtained from hauls or trips targeting a specific species or species group.
+A common challenge in using compositional information in SCAA models to estimate population processes is the statistical weighting in the joint likelihood, as the statistical weighting affects the performance of the model.
 Due to the strong influence that compositional data can have in SCAA models, the statistical weight assigned to these data products are important for providing accurate advice for management (e.g., Hulson et al. 2012, Xu et al. 2020).

 Regardless of the source of composition data (whether fishery-independent for fishery-dependent), it is commonly accepted that overdispersion of the data is inherent due to intra-haul correlation (e.g., Pennington and Volstad 1994, Pennington et al. 2000).
-The concept of effective sample size (ESS; introduced by McAllister and Ianelli (1997)), a reduced sample size from the actual number of fish measured or aged to account for this overdispersion, can be implemented within the likelihood function to statistically weight the age or length composition data.
-The statistical weight assigned to annual composition data can follow a myriad of methods (e.g., fixed values as in Monnahan et al. (2021), number of samples or tows sampled upon as in Hulson et al. (2021) or Spencer and Ianelli (2022), bootstrapping compositions as in Stewart and Hamel (2014)).
+The concept of effective sample size (ESS; introduced by McAllister and Ianelli 1997), a reduced sample size from the actual number of fish measured or aged to account for this overdispersion, can be implemented within the likelihood function to statistically weight the age or length composition data.
+The statistical weight assigned to annual composition data can follow a myriad of methods (e.g., fixed values as in Monnahan et al. 2021, number of samples or tows sampled upon as in Hulson et al. 2021 or Spencer and Ianelli 2022, bootstrapping compositions as in Stewart and Hamel 2014).
 The primary consideration when assigning a statistical weight to composition data is to account for the potential variability and correlation in the sampling process that result in overdispersion.

 Throughout the development and implementation of the ESS concept in SCAA models a variety of terms have been used, often having multiple meanings for the same term.
-Often ESS is a term that has been used to denote the sample size used in statistical weighting of age or length composition data (e.g., Hulson et al. 2012, Punt et al. 2021), it has also be used to denote the performance of a SCAA estimates of composition data compared to the observed data (e.g., Thorson and Haltuch 2019).
+Typically, ESS is a term that has been used to denote the sample size used in statistical weighting of age or length composition data (e.g., Hulson et al. 2012, Punt et al. 2021), it has also be used to denote the performance of a SCAA estimates of composition data compared to the observed data (e.g., Thorson and Haltuch 2019).
 Input sample size (ISS) has also been used as a term to denote the sample size used in statistical weighting of age or length composition data (e.g., Thorson and Haltuch 2019, Thorson et al. 2023).
 In addition, relative sample size is a term introduced when using bootstrap methodologies (Stewart and Hamel 2014).
 In order to provide consistency in the literature we propose the following usage of terms as it relates to this issue:

 Nominal sample size: the actual sample size obtained for age or length composition data from fishery-independent or fishery-dependent sources.